 Those interested in learning more may contact our chapter by e-mail at Chapter .

-For information on the Michigan Society of the Daughters of the American Revolution and other Michigan chapters, please click here > MSDAR
+For information on DAR of Michigan and the Michigan chapters, please click here > MSDAR